Vervoe

 You can operate without institutional support

-At a large consulting firm or a well-funded HR tech company, half the room's receptivity is the logo on the deck.
+At a large firm, half the room’s receptivity is the logo on the deck.
 At Vervoe, you are the credibility signal.
-The right candidate has already operated in a context where they had to win on personal expertise and relationship quality, not brand.
+You’ve already operated in a context where you had to win on personal expertise and relationship quality, not brand.

 Third